Manu-Abuya/Manu-Abuya/README.md

+### Hi there 👋

-computer I'm an Android Developer hourglass_flowing_sand I’m currently learning Flutter round_pushpin I'm originally from Kenya kenya.
+- 💻 I'm an Android Developer and UI/UX Designer.
+- 🔭 I'm currently learning Flutter.
+- 📍 I'm originally from Kenya :kenya: